jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 Awarded to select graduate students who are able to represent the Center and who are doing notable work in political philosophy.

 **Adam Smith Fellowship** (2018–2019)
-A grant awarded to graduate students who participate in a program promoting engagement with prominent libertarian political economists.
+A grant awarded to graduate students who participate in a program promoting engagement with classical liberal political economists.

 **Semi-Finalist, Center for Education and Ethics Essay Competition** (2018)
 Awarded to the 10 best essays (out of over 60 submitted) addressing an important issue in educational policy and/or practice.